Gleek/emacs.d/README.md

 My .emacs settings
 ==================
-Includes the packages installed from elpa.
+Includes ALL the packages installed from melpa.
+There are better ways to include them, but I guess, I'm too lazy.